Kootenia

 Kootenia is a genus of trilobites of the family Dorypygidae.
 118 specimens of Kootenia are known from the Greater Phyllopod bed, where they comprise 0.22% of the community.
 Its major characteristics are that of the closely related Olenoides, including medium size, a large glabella, and a medium-sized pygidium, but also a lack of the strong interpleural furrows on the pygidium that Olenoides has.

+Type species

+Bathyuriscus (Kootenia) dawsoni Walcott, 1889.From the Burgess shale (the Stephen formation) of British Columbia.

 Synonyms

 Kootenia is sometimes believed to be a junior synonym of Olenoides due to the marked similarities, and the fact that the main difference between them seems to be variable.